Valid Cognition (ཚད་མ་, pramāṇa)

 - A semblance of valid cognition appears valid to the unknowledgeable but is flawed

-- A semblance of bare perception: conceptual cognition of an external object — it lacks the individually characterised phenomenon as its object of experience
+- A semblance of direct perception (Berzin: “semblance of bare perception”): conceptual cognition of an external object — it lacks the individually characterised phenomenon as its object of experience

-- A semblance of inferential cognition: cognition that arose from a semblance (fallacious) reason
+- A semblance of inference (Berzin: “semblance of inferential cognition”): cognition that arose from a semblance (fallacious) reason

 Sources